marwanfmostafa/Note-Taker/README.md

 ## Usage

-The user can write note names and text via the UI on the right.
-Notes are saved to the note list on the left using the save button in the top right.
-Notes can also be deleted and re-access by using the buttons in the note list.
-Finally, The + icon to the right of the save icon can be used to stop viewing a saved note and enter a new one.
-The entire application can be viewed and used at the following link: https://powerful-garden-38257-b3ab2b7c572b.herokuapp.com
+User is granted the ability to create notes at will.
+After creation, notes are saved to the note list on the left using the save button.
+User has the ability to delete or recall notes by using the buttons in the note list.
+The functioning application can be viewed by following this link: ADD MY HEROKU LINK HERE

 ## Credits